Akllike/srcds-cssv34-docker/README.md

-# Image for Counter-Strike: Source v34
+# Docker image i386/debian 10 for running Counter Strike: Source v34 Server

 This image for running a Counter-Strike: Source v34 game server.
 The server runs inside a screen session, making it easy to manage and connect to the server console when needed.